x-atlas-consortia/ubkg-neo4j/docs/BUILD_INSTRUCTIONS.md

 ## 6. Create indexes and constraints.
 1. Switch to the second Terminal session.
-2. Execute `/.set_indexes_and_constraints.sh`
+2. Execute one of the following:
+   a. the `create_indexes_and_constraints.sh` Shell script
+   b. the `create_indexes_and_constraints.py` Python script.

+### Script options
+Both the Shell script and Python script execute a series of Cypher commands that create relationship indexes on all relationships in the UBKG.

+Even the smallest UBKG implementation will contain nearly 2000 different relationship types, so the scripts will result in a significant processing load.
+In addition, because index creation in Cypher is asynchronous by default, creating all of the indexes at once in Cypher results in a large number of parallel threads.

+If the UBKG database is large, issuing a large number of CREATE INDEX statements will likely result in a Java Out of Memory Error (OOME) by exceeding the Java max heap memory.
+To mitigate the risk of OOMEs, the Python script (**create_indexes_and_constraints.py**) executes the index creation statements synchronously.

+Use the Shell script (**create_indexes_and_constraints.sh**) only if the implementation of UBKG is relatively small (around 10 GB).

+### Filtering
-The **set_indexes_and_constraints.sh** script executes a series of Cypher statements in the file named **indexes_constraints.cypher**, which is located inside the Docker container.
-The statements in the Cypher file create relationship indexes for almost every type of relationship in the UBKG, with the following exceptions that result in syntax errors in Cypher:
+The Cypher statments create relationship indexes for almost every type of relationship in the UBKG, with the following exceptions that result in syntax errors in Cypher:
 - relationship types that contain special characters (except for underscore)
 - relationship types that begin with numbers

 ### Monitoring index creation

+#### in the Shell Script
 Because of the large number of relationship types in the UBKG, the creation of the relationship indexes will take some time, even though the **set_indexes_and_constraints** script completes.
 For example, the HuBMAP/SenNet deployment of the UBKG contains over 1800 relationships; neo4j requires around 30 minutes to create all the relationship indexes.

-Wait until all indexes are created before moving to the next step in the workflow.
-If index creation is interrupted, the database can be corrupted.

 To monitor the progress of relationship index creation, you can execute the following Cypher statement:
 `SHOW INDEXES WHERE populationPercent < 100`.
 Index creation is complete when no indexes are returned.

+#### in the Python script
+The Python script displays progress indicators.

+Wait until all indexes are created before moving to the next step in the workflow.
+If index creation is interrupted, the database can be corrupted.

 ## 7. Build the distribution Zip.